Dan Simon

 Biography

-Professor Dan Simon specializes in the field of Law & Psychology.
+Dan Simon specializes in the field of Law & Psychology.
 He teaches Criminal Law, as well as various courses in the intersection of law and psychology.
-He also teaches a course on law and psychology at the USC Dornsife College of Letters, Arts and Sciences.
+He also teaches courses on Law and Psychology and on Wrongful Convictions at the USC Dornsife College of Letters, Arts and Sciences.

-Professor Simon has been a visiting professor at Yale Law School and Harvard Law School.
-He earned an S.J.D. degree from Harvard Law School, an MBA from INSEAD in France, and an LL.B. from Tel Aviv University.
-He worked as an attorney for the Association for Civil Rights in Israel, and was a member of the faculty of the University of Haifa Law School before joining the USC Gould School of Law in 1999.
-He is an ad hoc referee for the National Science Foundation, a number of academic presses, and various peer reviewed journals in experimental psychology.
+Simon earned an SJD degree from Harvard Law School, an MBA from INSEAD in Fontaineblau, France, and an LLB from Tel Aviv University.
+He worked as an attorney for the Association for Civil Rights in Israel as a human rights lawyer on the West Bank.
+Before joining the USC Gould School of Law in 1999, Simon was a member of the faculty of the University of Haifa Law School.
+He serves as an ad hoc referee for various academic presses, peer reviewed journals in experimental psychology, and national science foundations.

 Visiting and Temporary Appointments

-• Visiting Professor of Law, Yale Law School,
+- Visiting Professor of Law, Yale Law School, Fall 2009

-• Felix Frankfurter Visiting professor of Law, Harvard Law School,
+- Felix Frankfurter Visiting professor of Law, Harvard Law School, Spring 2010

 Journal Article